aerospaceresearch/findsatbyrf/README.md

 2. A .csv file storing the center position in the frequency domain by time.
 3. A .json file with a "header" object containing metadata of the signal and "signal_center" object containing centers of the signal for each channel by time.

-Both files are exported with name and directory as selected with the [-o] argument.
+All files are exported with name and directory as selected with the [-o] argument.